What can Children with ADHD Teach Us

 - General Population: from 6-15 per cent

-Also, you might think being a screen junkie is a problem only for kids, but you’d be wrong – one out of three adults(4) check their iPhone, tablet or mobile device before they even get out of bed in the morning.
+You might think being a screen junkie is a problem only for kids.
+No, one out of three adults(4) check their iPhone, tablet or mobile device before they get up in the morning.

 Kym Wallis, the founding director of Higher Ranking has over 15 years of advertising sales, digital strategy, and business development experience.
 He is currently working as Digital Adviser for Catalyst Computers.